 What Kind of Money Are We Talking?

 First of all, there are no guarantees in life or law.
-Other than death and taxes.
 I can’t guarantee you any particular result in this case or any other case.
 No one can.
-What I can say is that based upon California law the time you spend in California on pre-trips, post-trips, fuel time, loading, waiting, etc. can really add up fast.
+What I can say is that based on California law, the time you spend in California on pre-trips, post-trips, fuel time, loading, waiting, etc. can add up fast.

 In addition, you are entitled to an hour’s pay each day when you aren’t provided a paid rest break and a meal period within the first 5 hours of you shift.